 Preloaded bolts are selected only when the avoidance of slip in service is necessary.
 They are more expensive and involve additional cost in fabrication and on site.

-Accuracy of erected steelworktolerances on position and straightness so that the steel can be properly assembled on site, that other building components can be properly constructed on and around the steel frame and that the design assumptions are realised.
+The erected steelwork must be within certain tolerances on position and straightness so that the steel can be properly assembled on site, that other building components can be properly constructed on and around the steel frame and that the design assumptions are realised.

 Permitted deviations (from specified geometry) are given in tabular and diagrammatic form in the NSSS and BS EN 1090-2.
 These deviations are typically given for fixed points, such as the level where beams connect to columns.
 The deflections due to loading are not covered by tolerances; if the deflected position is critically important, it is invariably better to make provision for adjustment.